 Never forget that the funds in the escrow account belong to you.
 If you pay off your mortgage, any balance in the account will be refunded to you.

 One final word: Although your mortgage company may stay in control of paying for your insurance, you are still in control of selecting insurance; you get to choose your carrier, coverages and deductible, subject to their basic requirements.
 You also have the right to change your insurance provider down the road if you so choose.

-If you own a boat, four wheeler, motorcycle, camper, snowmobile, motorhome or jet ski, I hope that you have purchased insurance to cover your investment.
+If you own a boat, four wheeler, ice house, motorcycle, camper, snowmobile, motorhome or jet ski, I hope that you have purchased insurance to cover your investment.
 But how well is your vehicle actually covered if there is a total loss?

 There are basically four types of total loss settlement options offered in the insurance industry for specialty vehicles.
 Keep in mind that some of these options may be offered for some types of vehicles and not others.
 I’m presenting these options from most coverage to least coverage:

 This is typically the best option, if you can get it.
 There are a number of variations of this coverage, but the basic premise is that if your vehicle suffers a total loss, your insurance carrier will pay to replace it with a brand new, current model year vehicle that resembles what you had as closely as possible.
 This means that you may receive more than what you originally paid for your vehicle.
 This option is typically only offered when buying the vehicle new, and it will usually age off your policy after a few years.
 In many cases, you may be asked for documentation for how much you paid new for your vehicle, which is then used to determine your physical damage premium.